Teaching, Learning & Research with Heritage Resources: Heritage Resources Instruction

 Location and Hours

-Please visit individual program websites for more information about hours and driving directions to Heritage Resources facilities.
+Please visit individual program websites for more information about hours and driving directions to Heritage Resources' facilities.

-Planning a class session at the Archives
+Planning a Session at the Goltz-Murray Archives Building

 This guide is provided by Western Libraries Heritage Resources.
 Instructors/students wishing to work with records from the Washington State Archives (NW Region) should consult with staff from these programs as appropriate.